 Step 1: prepare the patient

 The patient lies on an x-ray table.
-Local anesthetic is used to numb the treatment area.
-The patient experiences minimal discomfort throughout the procedure.
+Local anesthetic is used to numb the treatment area so discomfort is minimal throughout the procedure.
 The patient remains awake and aware during the procedure to provide feedback to the physician.
 A low dose sedative, such as Valium or Versed, is usually the only medication given for this procedure.

 Step 2: insert the needle

 With the aid of a fluoroscope (a special X-ray), the doctor directs a hollow needle through the skin and into the region responsible for pain.
-Fluoroscopy allows the doctor to watch the needle in real-time on the fluoroscope monitor to make sure that the needle goes to the desired location (Fig. 1).
+Fluoroscopy allows the doctor to watch the needle in real-time on the fluoroscope monitor to ensure that the needle goes to the desired location (Fig. 1).
 Contrast may be injected to confirm correct needle location.
-Some discomfort occurs, but patients typically feel more pressure than pain.
+Some discomfort occurs, but patients more commonly feel pressure than pain.

 Step 3: inject the medication

-When the needle is in the correct position, the anesthetic and corticosteroid medications are injected into the joint capsule.
+When the needle is correctly positioned, the anesthetic and corticosteroid medications are injected into the joint capsule.
 The needle is then removed.
 One or several joints may be injected depending on the location of the pain.

 What happens after treatment?